 On the other hand, not enough has been said about the loan officers who originate these loans.
 Many loan officers who originate sub-prime mortgages are mortgage brokers and are paid on commission; they only get paid if the loan closes.
 Most mortgage originators act ethically in the borrower’s best interest.
 However, some will say or do just about anything to get the loan to close, including making unrealistic promises to the borrower as well as pressuring others to ensure loan closure.
 Unless there is blatant fraud, loan originators are not usually held responsible for a “bad loan.”

 There are reports of possible federal investigations of mortgage misrepresentation and non-disclosure of loan terms.
 A recent MSNBC article (April 10, 2007) reports that many sub-prime borrowers who were deceived by mortgage brokers and loan officers are filing law suits for violations of the Federal Truth in Lending Act.
 These borrowers include those who were misled to believe the terms of their mortgage, as well as others who were misguided to obtain a high interest rate mortgage when they qualified for a more favorable loan.
 Under the law, the full terms and conditions of loans must be disclosed to consumers.
 Additionally, some have interpreted that any misrepresentation, written or verbal, is a violation of this law.

 Although most real estate professionals are reputable and act within the guidelines of the law and the ethics code of their profession, unfortunately some do not.
 Like Big Business, it appears that some of the problems in the real estate industry exist not just because of a lack of ethical behavior, but a lack of character as well.

 This column is not intended to provide nor should it be relied upon for legal and financial advice.
-This article was originally pubished in the Montgomery County Sentinel 12/26/2006.
-Copyright © 2006 Dan Krell.
+This article was originally published in the Montgomery County Sentinel the week of April 23, 2007.
+Copyright © 2007 Dan Krell.